The Vervaat transform of Brownian bridges and Brownian motion: Introduction and main results

-As a result, to understand quantile transform of $B$, it is equivalent to study its substitute, the Vervaat transform $V(B)$.
-Historically, Vervaat \cite{Vervaat} showed that if $B$ is conditioned to both start and end at $0$, then $V(B)$ is a Brownian excursion: \begin{theorem}\cite{Vervaat} $(V(B^{0,br}); 0 \leq t \leq 1) \stackrel{d}{=} (B^{ex}; 0 \leq t \leq 1)$, where $(B^{0,br}_t; 0 \leq t \leq 1)$ is a Brownian bridge of length $1$ starting at $0$ and ending at $0$. \end{theorem} Biane \cite{Biane} proved a converse theorem to Vervaat's result, i.e. recover standard Brownian bridges from Brownian excursion by uniform sampling: \begin{theorem}\cite{Biane} Let $B^{ex}$ be a standard Brownian excursion and $U$ a uniformly distributed random variable independent of $B^{ex}$.
+where $A$ is the almost sure arcsine split such that $1-A:=\argmin_{t \in [0,1]} B_t$.
+As a result of the identity \eqref{identityQV}, to understand the quantile transform of Brownian motion, it is equivalent to study its substitute, the Vervaat transform $V(B)$.

+Historically, Vervaat \cite{Vervaat} showed that if $B$ is conditioned to both start and end at $0$, then $V(B)$ is normalized Brownian excursion: \begin{theorem}\cite{Vervaat} $(V(B^{0,br}); 0 \leq t \leq 1) \stackrel{d}{=} (B^{ex}; 0 \leq t \leq 1)$, where $(B^{0,br}_t; 0 \leq t \leq 1)$ is Brownian bridge of length $1$ starting at $0$ and ending at $0$, and $(B^{ex}_t; 0 \leq t \leq 1)$ is normalized Brownian excursion. \end{theorem} For usual definitions of Brownian bridge/excursion, we refer readers to Revuz and Yor \cite{RY}.
+Furthermore, Biane \cite{Biane} proved a converse theorem to Vervaat's result, that is to recover standard Brownian bridge from normalized Brownian excursion by uniform sampling: \begin{theorem}\cite{Biane} Let $B^{ex}$ be normalized Brownian excursion, and $U$ be uniformly distributed random variable independent of $B^{ex}$.
 Then the shifted process $\theta(B^{ex},U)$ defined by

+is standard Brownian bridge. \end{theorem} See also Pitman \cite{Pitman1999} as well as his monograph \cite[Exercise $6.1.1$ and $6.1.2$]{Pitman} for a simpler proof of these results using the cyclic lemma.

+Chaumont \cite{Chaumont} extended Theorem \ref{Vervaat} to stable L\'evy processes.
+Chassaing and Jason \cite{CJ} considered a similar path transform of a reflected Brownian bridge conditioned on its local times at $0$.
+Miermont \cite{Miermont} proved a version of the theorem in the case of spectrally positive L\'evy processes, those are L\'evy processes with no negative jumps.
+Fourati \cite{Fourati} established the result for general L\'{e}vy processes under mild hypotheses, where a connection was made by Uribe \cite{Uribe2014} to L\'evy bridges conditioned to stay positive.
+Le Gall and Weill \cite{LeGall} studied a Vervaat-like transform of Brownian trees in terms of re-rooting.
+Theorem \ref{Vervaat} was extended to Markov processes by Fourati \cite{Fourati} and Vigon \cite{Vigon}, and to diffusion processes by Lupu \cite{Lupu}.

-is a standard Brownian bridge. \end{theorem} Chaumont \cite{Chaumont} extended partly the result to stable cases, Chassaing and Jason \cite{CJ} to the reflected Brownian bridges case, Miermont \cite{Miermont} to the spectrally positive case, Fourati \cite{Fourati} to the general L\'{e}vy case under some mild hypotheses, Le Gall and Weill \cite{LeGall} to the Brownian tree case and more recently, Lupu \cite{Lupu} to the diffusion case.
-However, as far as we are aware, there has not been previous study of the Vervaat transform of an unconditioned Brownian motion $B$ or of the Brownian bridges $B^{\lambda,br}$ ending at $\lambda \ne 0$.
+By considering random times other than $\argmin$, Bertoin et al. \cite{BCP} studied the cyclic shift of Brownian bridges with non-zero endpoint.
+The more general case of CEI processes, those are cyclically exchangeable increment processes, was treated by Chaumont and Uribe \cite{CU}.
+As far as we are aware, there has not been previous study of the Vervaat transform of unconditioned Brownian motion $B$, or of Brownian bridges $B^{\lambda,br}$ ending at $\lambda \ne 0$.